jalbertsr/eventia/readME.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Eventia is a web page that helps you find events and give you information about it.
+Eventia is a helpful web page that let you search for recent, popular or especific events.
+Events that range from concert, sports, theater, anything! you can even search for Pizza Parties if thats what you desire.
+Eventia also give imformation about the events such as: prices, location, date and hour, box office information and also bring links to pages where you can buy tickets for the event.
+Awesome stuff!!

 ---